-Cohere Communications, LLC. (“Cohere”) Acceptable Use Policy (“AUP”) for products and services is designed to help protect Cohere, its customers, and the Internet community in general from fraud, abuse of resources, and irresponsible or illegal activities.
+Cohere Cyber Secure, LLC. (“Cohere”) Acceptable Use Policy (“AUP”) for products and services is designed to help protect Cohere, its customers, and the Internet community in general from fraud, abuse of resources, and irresponsible or illegal activities.
 Cohere makes no guarantee regarding, and assumes no liability for, the security and integrity of data or information a user transmits via the Service or over the Internet, including data information transmitted via any server designated as “secure.”
 Cohere does not monitor, exercise control over, or accept responsibility for the content of information passing through its network.
 All persons and organizations, including Cohere customers, who transmit information over or who publish information that is made accessible through Cohere’s network are responsible for the content of the information and for complying with the laws applicable to its publication.
 Cohere will cooperate with legal authorities in the investigation of suspected criminal or civil violations.

 Cohere’s services may only be used for lawful and appropriate purposes.
 Customers may not transmit, retransmit, redirect, or store material in violation of Federal or state laws or regulations, industry or community standards, including, but not limited to, obscenity, indecency, defamatory or material infringing trademarks or copyrights.
 Cohere customers may not abuse or fraudulently use Cohere products and services, nor allow such use by others.
 The following illustrate some, but not all, uses that are prohibited under this AUP:

 We request information from the user on our order form.
 A user must provide contact information (such as name, email, and shipping address) and financial information (such as credit card number, expiration date).
 This information is used for billing purposes and to fill customer’s orders.
 If we have trouble processing an order, the information is used to contact the user.